ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Display name of the client software.
 RECOMMENDED.

 `uri` (string):
 : User-facing web page of the client software.
-This MUST be an absolute URI.
+This URI MUST be an absolute URI.
 OPTIONAL.

 `logo_uri` (string)
 : Display image to represent the client software.
+This URI MUST be an absolute URI.
 The logo MAY be passed by value by using a data: URI {{!RFC2397}} referencing an image mediatype.
 OPTIONAL.

 ~~~ json
 "display": {